harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/checkov-iac-scan.md

 <br/>
 <br/>

-You can easily set up a Wiz step to run automated scans in your Harness pipeline.
-This step scans the IaC repository you specify using the Wiz CLI.
+You can easily set up a Checkov step to run automated scans in your Harness pipeline.
+This step scans the IaC repository you specify using the Checkov CLI.
 Then it correlates, deduplicates, and ingests the scan results into Harness.
 You can see your scan results in the [Security Tests](/docs/security-testing-orchestration/dashboards/view-scan-results) tab of the pipeline execution.

-## Important notes for running Wiz scans in STO
+## Important notes for running Checkov scans in STO

 <!--  If you want to add trusted certificates to your scan images at runtime, you need to run the scan step with root access. -->